-Never use the high pressure washer to clean the vehicle USE LOW PRESSURE ONLY (such as a garden hose).
-The high pressure can cause electrical or mechanical damages.
+NOTICE Wash vehicle with warm water and soap.
+Never use a high pressure washer to clean the vehicle.
+USE LOW PRESSURE ONLY (such as a garden hose).
+The high pressure can cause electrical or mechanical damage.

 Painted parts which are damaged should be properly repainted to prevent rust.